adiazcan/bmad/_bmad-output/prd.md

 - **FR50:** The system can write timesheet entries to Factorial HR
 - **FR51:** The system can sync data changes in near-real-time
 - **FR52:** The system can handle Factorial API errors gracefully with user feedback
+- **FR53:** The system can store conversation history and user preferences in Azure DocumentDB
+- **FR54:** The system can retrieve conversation context efficiently for multi-turn interactions
+- **FR55:** The system can maintain data consistency between HRAgent database and Factorial HR
+- **FR56:** The system can support local development with MongoDB containers managed by .NET Aspire
+- **FR57:** The system can use MongoDB.Driver for both local and production database access
+- **FR58:** The system can implement repository pattern with generic IMongoCollection<T> interfaces
+- **FR59:** The system can store BSON documents with type-safe C# models
+- **FR60:** The system can perform CRUD operations using async/await patterns
+- **FR61:** The system can execute LINQ queries translated to MongoDB query syntax
+- **FR62:** The system can manage database indexes for optimal query performance
+- **FR63:** The system can store immutable audit logs as append-only BSON documents
+- **FR64:** The system can retrieve connection strings from Azure Key Vault in production
+- **FR65:** The system can use environment-based configuration (appsettings.Development/Production.json)
+- **FR66:** The system can inject IMongoClient as singleton via dependency injection
+- **FR67:** The system can inject repositories as scoped services via dependency injection

 ### 9. Administration & Analytics

-- **FR53:** HR administrators can access usage analytics dashboard
+- **FR68:** HR administrators can access usage analytics dashboard
-- **FR54:** The system can track adoption metrics (users, requests, completions)
+- **FR69:** The system can track adoption metrics (users, requests, completions)
-- **FR55:** The system can track performance metrics (response times, completion rates, errors)
+- **FR70:** The system can track performance metrics (response times, completion rates, errors)
-- **FR56:** The system can track satisfaction metrics via pulse survey integration
+- **FR71:** The system can track satisfaction metrics via pulse survey integration
-- **FR57:** HR administrators can view exception queues and handle edge cases
+- **FR72:** HR administrators can view exception queues and handle edge cases
-- **FR58:** HR administrators can configure system policies and thresholds## Non-Functional Requirements
+- **FR73:** HR administrators can configure system policies and thresholds
+- **FR74:** System administrators can monitor database performance metrics (query duration, connection pool usage, working set size)
+- **FR75:** System administrators can manage database indexes for optimal query performance
+- **FR76:** System administrators can view Azure DocumentDB autoscale behavior and utilization
+- **FR77:** System administrators can track database costs and resource consumption
+- **FR78:** System administrators can export audit logs for compliance reporting
+- **FR79:** System administrators can monitor MongoDB.Driver connection pool health
+- **FR80:** The system can generate database performance reports (slow queries, index usage, document sizes)## Non-Functional Requirements

 ### Performance